Heat, humidity and shade

 The chocolate tree has conquered the whole world with the richness of its fruit.

-From a creole word for “foreigner”, this species of cocoa tree gives the finest cocoa.
+From a word meaning “creole” in old Spanish, this species of cocoa tree gives the finest cocoa.
 Very aromatic, only slightly bitter and with a long-lasting flavour, this exceptional cocoa makes up only 5 to 10 % of the world’s production.
 It originates from Central and South America, in particular from Venezuela, Nicaragua, Mexico, Guatemala and Colombia, as well as the islands of Trinidad, Grenada and Jamaica.